DWSec/DWPriv/README.md

 DWTrace can be run on a single apk file, or a folder of apps.
 These are, respectively, the ```--i``` and ```--f``` options

 ### Cheatsheet
 There are a lot of possible permissions an app can request.
 To make it easier to know exactly what a permission is doing, in the report, when you hover over a permission, it will bring up a detailed description of what this permission does.
 In a future update of the software this will also be available for the uses-feature section of the report.
+In a future update, the whitelist will also be available as a standalone html file to quickly and easily get more info on any android permission.

+### Whitelist
+You might have noticed that some items in the output are highlighted in red and some in green.
+This is because DWTtrace allows you to define whitelisted items (that will be highlighted in green).
+More info on why you might want to use this feature in [this article](https://research.darkwaves.io/privacy-tracing-and-tracking-on-android/).
+Currently, to edit the whitelist, you need to edit the ```dwtrace.py``` file; there exist two arrays, one called ```whitelistedPermissions```, and the other ```whitelistedHardware``` that you can edit to add any permissions you want.
+In a future update there will be an easy to reference cheatsheet in html format with all the Android permissions, and the whitelist will be moved to a separate json file.

 # Installation
 * Clone the repository and cd into it